MRU-CSIS-1501/201804.asg.04.documentation/README.md

 This assignment has 1 challenge - you are being asked to create a single application of non-trivial size.
 This will be the standard going forward in this course as well as your future programming courses in the program.
 Welcome to the big leagues.

+## !!!
+WARNING !!!!

+You will want to get started on this right away.

+You know by now from your experiences in the last 3 assignments that programming is a time-consuming (nay, a time-_devouring_) process.
+To make matters more interesting, you are now entering the time of a semester when numerous things (often of significant weight) are coming due in your other courses and it's very easy to feel overwhelmed.

+Persevere - you can get through this, as have others before you.

 ## Suggestions for a plan of attack

 Starting a major assignment can feel overwhelming...where do you start?!?